 JMEMS does not allow cross-referencing in the notes.

-Publisher names are included with book citations.
+Publisher locations and names are included with book citations.
 For pre-1900 imprints, publisher names are not required.

 For citations of articles in journals, both volume and issue numbers should be given as a courtesy to readers who consult articles online (unless the journal is an annual).